-As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are providing the following information about the ratio of the annual total compensation of our median employee and the annual total compensation of John Swygert, who was appointed Interim President and CEO on December 2, 2019 and President and CEO on December 10, 2019.
-In accordance with SEC rules, we have chosen to annualize the annual total compensation of Mr. Swygert, rather than combining the compensation provided to Mr. Butler and Mr. Swygert during the time that each of them held such position.
+As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are providing the following information about the ratio of the annual total compensation of our median employee and the annual total compensation of our CEO, John Swygert.

-The 2019 annual total compensation of the median compensated employee, other than our CEO, John Swygert, was \$14,342.
-Mr. Swygert's 2019 annual total compensation, annualized to account for the portion of the year that he was not CEO was \$3.172.846.
-The ratio of these amounts is 221 to 1.
+The 2020 annual total compensation of the median compensated employee, other than our CEO, John Swygert, was \$14,974.
+Mr. Swygert's 2020 total annual compensation for fiscal 2020, as reported under the "Total" column in the 2020 Summary Compensation Table, was \$2,265,783.
+The ratio of these amounts is 151 to 1.

-To identify the median compensated employee, we analyzed employees as of February 2, 2018.
-We used total cash compensation, including base salary (and overtime and allowances as applicable) for fiscal year 2017, with salaries annualized for those permanent employees who did not work for the full year as our consistently applied compensation measure.
-Reasonable estimates of cash compensation were made for those employees who were hired during 2017 using current base salary and any overtime or allowances paid during 2017.
-As the change in compensation of the employee identified for 2017 would result in a significant change in the Company's pay ratio, for purposes of this disclosure and as permitted by SEC rules, for 2018 we identified an employee whose consistently applied compensation measure in 2018 was substantially similar to that of the employee identified in 2017.
+To identify the median compensated employee, we analyzed employees as of January 30, 2021.
+We used total cash compensation, including base salary (and overtime and allowances as applicable) for fiscal 2020, with salaries annualized for those permanent employees who did not work for the full fiscal year as our consistently applied compensation measure.
+Reasonable estimates of cash compensation were made for those employees who were hired during fiscal 2020 using current base salary and any overtime or allowances paid during fiscal 2020.
 We did not make any other adjustments permissible by the SEC nor did we make any other material assumptions or estimates to identify our median employee.
-The median employee did not change from employee identified in 2018.
-Other than the passing of Mark Butler, there were no changes in our employee population or compensation arrangements that would have significantly affected our pay ratio calculation.